 Students who did not complete their contract paperwork by Aug.
 8 will receive their first check on Sep.
 15 in a combined payroll for August and September.
-If this delay causes a financial hardship, students are advised to contact Mary Kamensky in the Graduate School at (406) 243-4598.
+If this delay causes a financial hardship, students are advised to contact the Graduate School at (406) 243-2572.

 The individual program information sections of this web site describe application procedures and give more detailed information about TA positions.